CyberCRI/RedWire/README.md

   - onModelChange
   - contract
 - Unit tests can be phrased simply in terms of input -> output (at least for params)
+- Services can be used to capture/filter I/O
+  - Otherwise they are not that useful!
+- Require.JS bindings are nice for extenal libraries